devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Max SQS retention is 14 days.
 - Api gateway max payload size is 10 Mb.
 - Api gateway max request timeout is 29s.
+- Aurora minimum storage is 10 GiB, automatically grows by 10 GiB increments up to 128 TiB.
+- Max number of Aurora replicas are 15.
+- DocumentDB minimum storage is 10 GiB, automatically grows by 10 GiB increments up to 128 TiB.
+- Max number of DocumentDB replicas are 15.

 ### AWS Systems Manager